tkaplan/nginx-prestashop/README.md

 ### To Do

-- Add an example of how to link to an existing MySQL database.
+- Add an example of how to link to an existing MySQL database instance.

 ### Thanks